 - 1. How many of you are aware of the proposed entry and exit point to be set up in your village? - 2.
 How did you come to know about the proposed entry and exit point? - 3.
 How many of you are familiar with the functioning of the entry and exit point? - 4.
 When you think of an entry and exit point, what is the first thing that comes to your mind? - 5.
-What do you like best about the proposed entry and exit point?

-6. What measure has been taken up to address the problem?

-- 6. What is the problem likely to come up with this proposed entry and exit point? - 7.
+What do you like best about the proposed entry and exit point? - 6.
+What is the problem likely to come up with this proposed entry and exit point? - 7.
 What measures can be taken up to address the following question?